Goye/crud-bank/readme.md

 git clone https://github.com/Goye/crud-bank.git
 ````

-You must configure the vhost to run it
+You must configure the vhost to run it and then execute in the project folder `sudo composer update`

 ## Included Awesomeness